ShareKM/KMAP-C/README.md

   <img src="https://github.com/user-attachments/assets/31573cb0-b1f5-4c50-8a51-8da9490eb214" width="1000">
 </div>

-The toolkit also includes wapper functions designed to integrate the kinetic modeling implementations for other programming languages such as MATLAB.
+The current version of this C toolkit is not aimed at providing a comprehensive solution but a backbone to support tracer kinetic modeling with high-level programming languages such as MATLAB.
+Therefore the toolkit also includes wapper functions designed to integrate the kinetic modeling implementations for other programming languages, currently MATLAB.

 ## Licensing